hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 === "Configuration File"

     ```bash
-    rpc-http-max-active-connections=100
+    rpc-http-max-active-connections="100"
     ```

-The maximum number of connections allowed for JSON-RPC HTTP.
+The maximum number of HTTP connections allowed for JSON-RPC.
 Once this limit is reached, incoming connections will be rejected.
 The default is 80.

 ### `rpc-http-port`